Everything you wanted to know about fertilization and plant nutrition!

 Calcium (Ca), Magnesium (Mg), Sulfur (S)

-The availability and mobility of these 13 plant nutrients in the soil and in the plant itself is highly variable, and this has implications for responsibly managing both plant nutrition and irrigation.
+The availability and mobility of these 13 plant nutrients in the soil and in the plant itself is highly variable, and this has implications for responsibly managing plant nutrition, fertilization and irrigation.

 The mobility of plant nutrients in soil influences their uptake and their susceptibility to leaching, volatilization and runoff.
 For example: while nitrogen in the form of NO3- is highly mobile in soil, phosphorus (in the forms HPO42- and H2PO4-) is not.
 This means that nitrogen applications can be dispersed and still make it to plant roots, but must be managed carefully, to prevent leaching, whereas phosphorus must be applied closer to the seeds in order to be accessed by roots.